opendocsg/opendoc-state-courts-practice-directions/PART-16-General-Matters.md

 (4) Only advocates and solicitors (or, where a party is not represented, a litigant in person) shall appear before the Duty Registrar.

-(5) Except where the attendance of the advocate and solicitor is required under paragraph (8), the filing of the relevant documents will be sufficient for the Duty Registrar's disposal of any application or matter.
+(5)Except where the attendance of the advocate and solicitor is required under paragraph (8), the filing of the relevant documents will be sufficient for the Duty Registrar's disposal of any application or matter.
 Documents which are filed using the Electronic Filing Service will be returned to the advocate and solicitor through the Electronic Filing Service to the inbox of the law firm’s computer system or through the service bureau.
-Documents which are not electronically filed shall be collected from the Civil Registry not earlier than one clear day after the documents have been filed.
+Documents which are not electronically filed shall be collected from the Registry not earlier than one clear day after the documents have been filed.

 (6) All documents which are not required to be filed using the Electronic Filing Service should be duly stamped before presentation to the Duty Registrar for his signature and/or decision.